Indiana requirements met. Student readiness built.

 0%

-in their ability to accomplish their professional goals.
+accomplish their professional goals

 0%

-in their ability to be entrepreneurially creative and solve problems.
+be entrepreneurially creative and problem solve

 0%

-in their ability to achieve their financial goals.
+achieve their financial goals

 “220 has been a dependable, forward-thinking partner in bringing scalable WBL to Northwest Indiana’s youth.
 In an environment where employer placements are limited, they provide a sustainable solution that prepares young people for in-demand careers.”